 DOOR GASKET: Periodically check gasket to make sure it is not overcompressed.
-If compressed, replace with a special woven Door Rope.
-(Don't try substituting rope, only use special IHP Door Rope).
+If compressed, replace with a special woven door rope.
+(Don't try substituting rope, only use special IHP door rope).

-PLATED ACCESSORIES: Clean only with household type glass cleaner and a very soft cotton cloth.
+PLATED ACCESSORIES: Clean only with a household type glass cleaner and a very soft cotton cloth.
 Other products may damage plated finish, paint and gaskets.

-BAFFLE BLANKET: Your baffle blankets should be inspected during every chimney cleaning.
+BAFFLE BLANKET: Your baffle blanket should be inspected during every chimney cleaning.
 If the baffle blanket is compressed or heavily stained, it should be replaced.
 Heavy creosote stains or matting is an indication of improper use and your burning habits should be reviewed.